© prairiesongs.com

 on any given night and stumble across a play, or an open mike, or an art opening or three, or a

 concert on the park, or a street musician or a street juggler.
-It’s really an amazing place to be and
+It’s really an amazing place to be

-Contemporary Art.
+for Contemporary Art.
 All these people had the vision and followed through.

 __________________

 In 2003 Taffy Halcomb organized a show called 8 counts/24.
-The public was encouraged to send
+The public was encouraged to

 1001 loads of laundry